Discussions to include planned inspection of Tehran’s second atomic facility.

-However, is does not say how much progress there has been in the developing of the weapon by the Iranian defence ministry, which is said to run the programme.
+However, it does not say how much progress there has been in the developing of the weapon by the Iranian defence ministry, which is said to run the programme.

 The New York Times quoted the report as saying that the weapon could hit parts of the Middle East and Europe, using the Shahab missile system.

-Speaking from Tehran, Al Jazeera’s Nazanine Moshiri reported on Sunday that ElBaradei is under a lot of pressure.
+Speaking from Tehran, Al Jazeera’s Nazanine Moshiri reported that ElBaradei was under a lot of pressure.